 Compassion Cultivation Training (CCT) is an 8-week educational program designed to help you improve your resilience and feel more connected to others—ultimately providing an overall sense of well-being.

-CCT combines traditional contemplative practices with contemporary psychology and scientific research to help you lead a more compassionate life.
+The CCT course, developed by a team of contemplative scholars, clinical psychologists, and researchers at Stanford University, combines traditional contemplative practices with contemporary psychology and scientific research on compassion.
+Preliminary research suggests that CCT and similar programs can increase self-compassion and self-care, and reduce stress, anxiety, and depression.
 Through instruction, daily meditation, mindfulness, and in-class interaction, you can strengthen the qualities of compassion, empathy, and kindness.
-Classes meet for a 2-hours, once a week for 8-weeks and daily meditation home-practice is assigned.
+Classes meet weekly for 2 hours and daily guided meditation home practice is assigned.

 Learn how to train your mind to intentionally choose compassionate thoughts and actions and develop skills that help you relate to others—and yourself.